goaliebaba/goaliebaba/README.md

 - 👋 Hi, I’m @goaliebaba
-- 👀 I’m interested in  javascript
+- 👀 I’m interested in  C
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C and Assembly
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---